 On the aftermath of Australian fires where billions of animals die, there is no way to hide the fact that we are dealing with a huge planetary crisis.
-The name of it is Climate Change.
-One of its main responsible: the current neoliberal economic system… in which we all live.
+The name of it is climate change.
+As is evident by the destruction caused by the fires, climate change in Australia has taken a terrible toll on the country.
+One of the main causes: the current neoliberal economic system… in which we all live.
 Some, have spoken and anticipated the situation for a long time… such as Naomi Klein, who has been alerting us for the problems of the current situation for the past 2 decades.

 “On Fire: The Case for the Green New Deal” is Naomi Klein’s New Book, which assembles a collection of essays written over the course of almost a decade.
 The book promotional text couldn’t be more direct: “The climate crisis has moved from a future threat to a burning emergency. ” The book’s introduction tells the story of Swedish teenager Greta Thunberg.
 She is the famous teenager that in May 2019, was featured on the cover of Time magazine, which named her a “next generation leader”.
 Greta’s straight forward messages about climate change, and the status quo responsibility on the situation, have rocketed her to global fame.